LennaHammer/English/EVP/out/words_adverb.md

 ## 679. physically ## adverb
 /ˈfɪz.ɪ.kli/
 [B2]in a way that relates to the body or someone's appearance
-- physically active/fit
+- physically `active/fit`
 - Physically I find him very attractive.
-- The work is physically demanding.
+- The work is physically `demanding`.
-- Special holidays are available for physically disabled people.
+- Special holidays are available for physically `disabled` people.

 ## 680. positively ## adverb
 /ˈpɑz.ət̬.ɪv.li/